Kyrö Distillery Company

 Kyrö Distillery Company is a Finnish rye distillery founded in a sauna in 2012.
-Kyrö uses 100 percent Finnish rye to produce rye gin and rye whisky.
+Kyrö uses 100 per cent Finnish rye to produce rye gin and rye whisky.
 In 2015, Kyrö Napue Gin, formerly known as Napue, won the Best Gin for Gin & Tonic category in the International Wine and Spirit competition.
 In August 2020 Kyrö launched its rye whisky, Kyrö Malt.
 To support health care workers during COVID-19, Kyrö started producing hand sanitizer.
 Through the sales of hand sanitizer, the company managed to avoid layoffs, and they have continued in production.